-- fat is the enemy
+- Fat is the enemy

-- red meat will kill ya
+- Red meat will kill ya

-- fish is the only food to eat guilt free (that and crackers & jelly??)
+- Fish is the only food to eat guilt free (that and crackers & jelly??)

-- sorbet is a pass, ice cream is NOT
+- Sorbet is a pass, ice cream is NOT

-- and fat is BAD (mentioned twice for emphasis)
+- And, fat is BAD (mentioned twice for emphasis)

-The fear of FAT is steeped in our psyche.
+Fear of FAT is steeped in our psyche.

 Are you judging the fat on YOUR plate?

-Fat is actually a digestive aid!
+Fat is a digestive aid!
 It helps break down carbohydrates.
 Why do you think the French love their fatty sauces?
 Because in most cultures, meals are designed for digestibility.
-Fat, like fermented food, is intentionally included because they’re both high in enzymes which break down nutrients so your body can assimilate nutrition with ease.
+Fat, like fermented food, is intentionally included because they’re both high in enzymes which break down carbohydrates so your body can assimilate nutrition with ease.

 If you’ve taken animal protein out of your diet, you’re likely deficient in fat.